PaloAltoNetworks/terraform-provider-scm/docs/data-sources/address_group_list.md

 - `dynamic_value` (Attributes) The DynamicValue param. (see [below for nested schema](#nestedatt--data--dynamic_value))
 - `id` (String) UUID of the resource.
 - `name` (String) Alphanumeric string [ 0-9a-zA-Z._-].
 String length must not exceed 63 characters.
 - `static_list` (List of String) The StaticList param.
+Individual elements in this list are subject to additional validation.
+String length must not exceed 63 characters.
 - `tags` (List of String) Tags for address group object.
 List must contain at most 64 elements.
+Individual elements in this list are subject to additional validation.
+String length must not exceed 127 characters.

 <a id="nestedatt--data--dynamic_value"></a>
 ### Nested Schema for `data.dynamic_value`